Neargye/scope_guard/README.md

 # Scope Guard & Defer C++

-Scope Guard statement invokes a function with deferred execution when the surrounding scope is left:
+A scope guard runs a deferred action when its scope is left:

-* scope_exit - executes the action on scope exit.
+* `scope_exit` - executes the action on scope exit.

-* scope_fail - executes the action on scope exit if the scope is left during exception unwinding.
+* `scope_fail` - executes the action if the scope is left during exception unwinding.

-* scope_success - executes the action on scope exit if the scope is not left during exception unwinding.
+* `scope_success` - executes the action if the scope is not left during exception unwinding.

-Normal C++ control flow such as `return`, `break`, `continue`, and exceptions does not bypass guard destruction; actions run according to the selected guard policy.
-Hence, Scope Guard statement can be used to perform manual resource management, such as file descriptors closing, and to perform actions even if an error occurs.
+Normal C++ control flow, including `return`, `break`, `continue`, and exceptions, still destroys the guard.
+This makes scope guards useful for cleanup and rollback across different exit paths.

 ## Features